COMMUNITY SERVICE IN SOUTH AFRICA

 Program Cost: Approximately $3,900*

-Students will visit NGO’s, schools, and key cultural sites, and meet with teachers, students, and community leaders in South Africa to participate in community service and engage in dialogue and shared experience on topics of racism and poverty, urban revitalization, global and regional development, and environmental degradation while focusing on the role that woman have played.
+The program highlight is a 12-day travel experience to South Africa over Spring Break.
+Students will visit NGO’s, schools, and key cultural sites, and meet with teachers, students, and community leaders in South Africa to participate in community service and engage in dialogue and shared experience on topics of racism and poverty, urban revitalization, global and regional development, and environmental degradation while focusing on the role of girls and women.

 Program Cost Includes: